-We all naturally avoid pain when we can.
+We all naturally avoid pain.
 It’s a hardwired tendency that has a survival function.
-Dissociative disorders are simply one of many creative solutions to intolerable pain.
+Dissociative disorders are one of many creative solutions to intolerable pain.
 In situations of intense trauma, the personality divides into various parts.
-As a result, this allows the self to function as normal.
-Consequently, it creates a disconnect between thoughts, memories, surroundings, actions and identity.
+This often allows for “normal” daily functioning.
 This splitting behavior is involuntary and be terrifying.
+It disconnects the person from thoughts, memories and actions.
 People who experience it often fear they are crazy.
 When, in fact, they are extraordinarily adaptive.

 Dissociative disorders are a way to deal with trauma by “freezing” unbearable memories.
 It’s an ingenious way to avoid pain, which is normal.
 But if the pain is part of your history, over time, you forget who you are.
 As a result, what was once a highly adaptive, life-saving strategy becomes a secret prison of shame and doubt.
 If you feel lost in the many faces, there is hope.
 The world is a vast repair kit.
 Regardless of what you experienced, there is room for healing.
 I look forward to being a safe place for you to find peace, clarity and wholeness.